stlab/better-code/better-code/src/chapter-3-errors.md

 alternative.
 Attempting to recover means adding code, and recovery code is almost never exercised or tested and thus is likely wrong, and the consequences of a botched recovery attempt can be worse than termination.
-To no advantage, most recovery code obscures the rest of the code and adds needless tests, which hurts performance.
+To no advantage, recovery code tends to obscure the surrounding logic and adds needless tests, which hurts performance.
 Continuing to run after a bug is detected also hurts our ability to fix the bug.
 When a bug is detected, before any further state changes, we want to immediately capture as much information as possible that could assist